paddy-r/PSD-Analyser/README.md

 - (MATLAB) Import each function and class individually
   - Run the *import_all.m* script in MATLAB and all the necessary functions and classes will be installed

-## Detailed guide with examples
+## Detailed guide

-*Summary of PSD Analyser functionality*
+**Summary of PSD Analyser functionality**

 1. Parsing of *Mastersizer* files in spreadsheet (CSV, Excel) formats
-2. Log-normal modelling of PSDs
+2. Log-normal modelling of PSDs, where fitting can be performed to eithe the cumulative distribution function (CDF) or probability density function (PDF) of the PSD data
 3. Application to PSDs of the product difference algorithm (PDA) to PSDs, which computes the discrete distribution of *N* elements with the same statistical moments (mean, etc.)
 4. (With standalone app) Visualisation of results in an interactive viewer, allowing output of figures in various formats (currently Python only)
 5. Saving PSD data, with derived log-normal models, into a single spreadsheet for further analysis